phi-jp/cordova-plugin-sso/README.md

 #### for iOS

-To get client id & reversed client id, you have to registration google firebase console.
+To get client id & reversed client id, you have to register your project to Google firebase console.

 https://developers.google.com/identity/sign-in/ios/sdk/

 As regster your appliction, you get GoogleService-Info.plist.

-You can see on the test edit when click the GoogleService-info.plist.
+You can see client id & reversed client id on the text editor.

 #### for Android